Craig-Holbrook/bloc_practice/README.md

 ﻿# Sample projects to practice bloc concepts
+ refer to readme in each project folder for summaries